hbctraining/DGE_workshop/lessons/05_DGE_DESeq2_analysis2.md

 ### Hypothesis testing using the Wald test

 The shrunken LFC estimates are output for each sample group relative to the mean expression across groups.
 These estimates represent the **model coefficients**, and these coefficients are calculated regardless of the comparison of interest.
-The model coefficients can be viewed with `coefficients(dds)` to explore the strength of the effect for each factor group relative the overall mean for every gene.

 However, generally **we are interested in the LFC estimates relative to other sample groups**.
 To do this, we must test if the difference in the log2 fold changes between groups is zero.
 To determine whether the difference in shrunken LFC estimates differs significantly from zero, the **Wald test** is used.
 The Wald test is generally used to make pair-wise comparisons (i.e. compare the LFCs from two different conditions).